 Jenkins to TeamCity Migration Guidelines

 This document provides the basics you need to know when migrating from Jenkins to a TeamCity CI server.
 TeamCity is quite different from Jenkins in terms of concepts related to managing CI and CD.
-If you just want to jump in and get started, try to this guide.
+If you just want to jump in and get started, try to follow this guide.

 Jenkins and TeamCity mostly feature the same set of concepts, however, with slightly different naming.
 The following table provides a mapping for some of the Jenkins concepts to the TeamCity counterparts.